By: Anastasios Koutsogiannis on September 21st, 2017

 All in all, it becomes apparent that many things are about to change within the construction industry.
 A new era is approaching thanks to cutting-edge technology.
 Construction software has surely played a crucial role in this change and for many, it is expected to be the basis on which the rest of the changes in construction will eventually be established.

-Anastasios Koutsogiannis is Content Manager in GenieBelt, a construction project management software and mobile app.
+Anastasios Koutsogiannis is Content Manager at GenieBelt, a construction project management software and mobile app.